Social media affects the timing, location, and severity of school shootings: Introduction

 Extensive research has been carried out on individual mass shooting case studies, yielding a complex variety of causes revolving around individual-centric factors such as mental illness, social rejection and harassment~\cite{Newman2004,Flannery2013,Kimmel2003,Leary2003} (see~\cite{Muschert2006} and~\cite{O2000} for reviews).
 A sociological model to understand and prevent attacks has been proposed~\cite{Levin2009} and several solutions have been presented, including community cohesion~\cite{Newman2004} and early-signals detection~\cite{Wike2009, Borum2010}.
+Recent studies have analyzed the causes of school shootings at a larger scale, finding that school shootings can impact new attacks~\cite{towers2015a}, and that unemployment rates are correlated with shooting rates~\cite{Pah2017}.
 Our work provides a significant advance on current understanding by providing a collective level description beyond individual case studies, accompanied by a rigorous mathematical framework.
-These results follow from our unified treatment of two complementary databases (see Methods), the first (Shultz) of which includes fatal attacks from 1990--November 2014, while the second (Everytown) includes all incidents from 2013--November 2014, irrespective of whether there were casualties.
+We establish the copycat effect in school shootings, providing evidence for the role that media plays in the spread of school shootings~\cite{Muschert2017}.
+These results follow from our unified treatment of two complementary databases (see Methods), the first (Shultz) of which includes fatals attacks from 1990--March 2018, while the second (Everytown) includes all incidents from 2013--March 2018, irrespective of whether there were casualties.
 Furthermore, we include a database of mass killings (collected by USA Today), covering attacks causing more than four casualties from 2006--July 2015, showing that the results are not exclusive of school shootings, but consistent across high-profile types of violence.